 Phytic acid found in nuts and seeds is a plant’s means for storing phosphorous.
 This nutrient is fundamental to helping the nut/seed initially grow.
 Think of it from a purely biological point of view.

-Naturally, being the pocket rocket it is, a little seed already contains everything it needs to grow.
+Naturally, a little seed already contains everything it needs to grow.
 It just needs the right environmental circumstances to arise for it to get the go ahead to sprout.

 Through this process, the little nut also lets down its guard and releases these nutrients.